abcarso/TeamDAXT-VR-Project/README.md

 - Utilizing spacial memory to better remember vocabulary
 - Making vocabulary more intutive by interacting with the objects described
 - Making use of virtual humans to reliably practice concepts

+This project ultimately won the award for best in class.